warunsinx/durin-L2-sub-ens/README.md

 # Required for L2Registrar contract deployment
 REGISTRY_ADDRESS=

-# Required to configure the deployed registry from durin.dev website
+# Required to configure the deployed registry from durin.dev website.
+Add this after deploying the Registrar
 REGISTRAR_ADDRESS=
 ```